marble, granite, quartz dining table, table furniture, marble table Singapore, kitchen countertop Singapore.

-In Singapore, marble granite dining table Singapore is a popular choice by families with good dining habits after the meal.
+In Singapore, marble or granite dining tables are a popular choice by families with good dining habits after the meal.

 Granite and marble are porous stone, which means that spilled liquids can potentially seep into the counter and stain it.
 Marble especially is more vulnerable to acidic liquids like wine and juice because it is mainly composed of calcium-carbonate fossils.

-However, Greyhammer always apply impregnator sealer onto the surface of marble, granite table top.
-Leave it on for 3-5 mins before cleaning is off by microfiber cloth.
-Marble, granite impregnator sealer will not form a hardened layer on the surface, but it is absorbed into the stone about 2-3mm deep.
+However, Greyhammer always applies impregnator sealer onto the surfaces of marble and granite table tops.
+We leave it on for 3-5 mins before cleaning it off with a microfiber cloth.
+Marble and granite impregnator sealers will not form a hardened layer on the surface instead, it is absorbed about 2-3mm deep into the stone.

-Quartz, on the other end, is non-porous.
+Quartz, on the other hand, is non-porous.
 It doesn’t stain easily.
-That also makes it easier to clean.
-Because it is a non-porous surface, no impregnator sealer is needed as it can’t be absorbed into quartz surface.
+That also makes it easier to clean because it is a non-porous surface.
+No impregnator sealer is needed as it can’t be absorbed into the quartz surface.

-Thus in this context, quartz is more suitable to be used for kitchen countertops and quartz dining table.
+Thus with this in mind, quartz is more suitable to be used for kitchen counter-tops and dining tables.

 One of the major downsides of marble and granite is maintenance.

 Since both are porous, both need to be sealed at installation.
 They’ll also need to be resealed every two to three years.
-Because it isn’t porous, quartz doesn’t need to be sealed like this.
+Quartz on the other hand, as we pointed out in the previous point, doesn’t need to be resealed since it’s non-porous.

 Every single slab of marble and granite is unique because it is mined, not manufactured.
 That means you’ll never have to worry about someone else having the same marble table & counters as you do.